tzeejay/trucki2prometheus/README.md

 ### Currently unknown JSON values
 ```
-- SETACPOWER
-- SUN2SETPOINT
-- Sun2RoundTrip <- this should be an int to me.
+- SUN2ROUNDTRIP <- this should be an int to me.
 Why is this a string?
-- SUN2POWERLIMIT <- what is limited here?
-Input or output?
-Of which device, the inverter or something else?
 - SUN3ROUNDTRIP <- this should be an int to me.
 Why is this a string?
-- SUN3SETPOINT
-- SUN3POWERLIMIT
-- DAYENERGY
-- ACPOWER
-- ACPOWERSUN2
-- ACPOWERSUN3
+- DAYENERGY <- day as in date borders or over the last 24 hours?
+- TOTALENERGY <- total as in persistent since start of use (last factory reset) or total as in since last reboot?
+- METERDAYENERGY <- day as in date borders or over the last 24 hours?
-- ZEPCPOWER
+- ZEPCPOWER <- how is this value calculated exactly?
-- METERPOWER
 - WIFI <- are there more states than 'Connected' and possibly 'DISCONNECTED'?
 Are those two correct at all?
 - RSSI <- do string values here follow the common RSSI string descriptions?
+Are there other possible values?
 ```

 ## Build